MdJafirAshraf/AI-Assisted-CRM-Using-MCP-Server/README.md

 # AI-Assisted CRM using MCP Server

-An experimental **AI-powered CRM application** built with **FastAPI** and the **Model Context Protocol (MCP)**.
+This is an experimental AI-powered CRM application that I built using FastAPI and the Model Context Protocol (MCP).

-This project demonstrates how MCP can be integrated into a real-world application to allow **AI agents to interact with backend APIs and perform CRM operations through natural language**.
+I created this project to explore how MCP can be integrated into a real-world backend application so that AI agents can interact with APIs and perform CRM operations using natural language.

-The system includes a **CRM API**, **MCP server**, and an **AI chatbot interface** capable of executing actions such as creating contacts, retrieving lead information, managing tasks, and more.
+In this system, I designed three main components: a CRM API, an MCP server, and an AI chatbot interface.
+Through the chatbot, users can perform different CRM actions such as creating contacts, retrieving lead details, updating information, managing tasks, and more — simply by typing natural language instructions.

-This project was built as a learning initiative to explore:
+I built this project mainly as a learning experiment to understand and explore:

-* Model Context Protocol (MCP)
+- Model Context Protocol (MCP)
-* AI Agent integration with backend services
+- How AI agents can integrate with backend services
-* Tool-based LLM workflows
+- Tool-based LLM workflows
-* Real-world AI application architecture
+- The architecture of real-world AI applications

 ---

-# Features
+## Features

 ### AI Chatbot with MCP Tools

-Users can interact with the CRM using natural language.
+In this project, I implemented a chatbot that allows users to interact with the CRM system using natural language..

 Example prompts: